 A good pre-workout is generally much more transparent, so you can accurately control what you're ingesting.
 Energy drinks contain a wider range of ingredients, and many of them aren't particularly good for you.

 Pre-workout is generally healthier, and it's easier to track what you're putting in your body.

 Energy drinks are packed with caffeine and will give you a very quick energy boost before a workout.

-If you want to increase your performance in the gym, then pre-workout is best.
+If you want to increase your exercise performance in the gym, then pre-workout is the best option.

 It is literally designed with ingredients that will be absorbed into your body and target muscle groups.
 This will let you train harder and get better results in the gym.